Dorset Council News magazine

 Audio recordings of the magazine

-Transcript of the recording of the magazine
+Transcript of the recording of issue one of the magazine

 - Welcome to your council

 - Northern area news

 1. Welcome to your council